Marine Rescue

 About Marine Rescue

-Since 1933, St. Johns County has been providing superior lifesaving services on the county’s beaches to residents and visitors alike.
-Today, St. Johns County Marine Rescue is a part of St. Johns County Fire Rescue (SJCFR).
+Since 1933, St. Johns County has provided superior lifesaving services on its beaches.
+Today, St. Johns County Marine Rescue is part of St. Johns County Fire Rescue (SJCFR) and is recognized as an Advanced Certified Agency by the United States Lifesaving Association (USLA).

 Marine 12